deslay1/radar_instrument/README.md

 ```

 ## References
 Upon encountering any issues, we would like to suggest visiting Acconeer, the company responsible for the project's radar sensors and software development kit.
-More specifically, we suggest visiting their Github repository (https://github.com/acconeer/acconeer-python-exploration) that contains a lot of information, guides and examples about configuring their radar sensors.
+More specifically, we suggest visiting their [Github Repository](https://github.com/acconeer/acconeer-python-exploration) that contains a lot of information, guides and examples about configuring their radar sensors.